-25 In Reach 3, outside ground elevations are reasonably high along much of the reach except for an area immediately upstream of Sack Dam (Figures 11 through 13 in Appendix B).
-The hydraulic 26 model and outside ground elevations have been updated to consider subsidence and the in-27 28 channel capacity results in this reach are based on those updates.
-Flow capacity in this area is 29 limited by a depression on the right side that has a capacity of 2,860 cfs.
-On the left side of the channel, the capacity of the outside ground elevation is 3,960 cfs.
-For about 4.3 miles of this 30 reach, the water surface at Restoration Flows of 4,500 cfs would be at or above the outside toe of 31 the levee.
-In general, subsidence has caused the overall slope in this reach to steepen, which has 32 increased capacity and reduced the length of levee that is at or below the outside toe by 33 2.8 miles.
-34
+21 In Reach 3, outside ground elevations are reasonably high along much of the reach except for an area immediately upstream of Sack Dam (Figures 11 through 13 in Appendix B).
+The hydraulic 22 23 model and outside ground elevations have been updated to consider subsidence and the inchannel capacity results in this reach are based on those updates.
+Flow capacity in this area is 24 limited by a depression on the right side that has a capacity of 2,860 cfs.
+On the left side of the 25 channel, the capacity of the outside ground elevation is 3,960 cfs.
+For about 4.3 miles of this 26 reach, the water surface at Restoration Flows of 4,500 cfs would be at or above the outside toe of 27 28 the levee.
+In general, subsidence has caused the overall slope in this reach to steepen, which has